COVID-19 Business Support

-Applications were received across a number of business types including restaurants & cafes, tourism, retail, health & beauty services and transport & logistics.
+Applications were received across a number of business types including restaurants and cafes, tourism, retail, health and beauty services and transport and logistics.

 Projects funded under the program have included such things as website developments enabling businesses to serve their customers differently, physical changes to restaurants and cafes and the purchase of plant & equipment allowing alternative products and services to be offered.

 For a full list of grants and financial supports go to our COVID-19 list on Hills & Coast Grant Finder where you can register and set up automated alerts for new funding opportunities and changes to existing funding.

 Business SA provides a number of great resources and services that will help your business plan and respond to the impact of COVID-19.

 Business SA also have an advice hotline that you can call between 8.30am and 5pm, Monday to Friday – (08) 8300 0000.

 The Australian Government have announced a number of packages and measures to support business.
 Visit this site to find out about financial assistance, eligibility and timing of the new support measures for Australian businesses.

 Visit the Australian Government Business website or ring the dedicated hotline on 13 28 46 for information and support for business.

 Job Keeper’ wage subsidy